 The HTC One M8 comes with a 5-inch display but the extra area at the top and bottom ends made the handset much taller than many other typical 5-inch smartphones.
 This is where HTC placed the two front-facing stereo speakers that provide the loudest and the best ones ever made on a smartphone.

 The aluminum body gives it the heft and a solid feel.
 It’s actually pretty heavy at 160 grams.
 The size is just enough for single-handed operation.
 The smooth and semi-matte finish glides to the touch and can be slippery at times.
-The Amber Gold color leaves a pale hue yet complements the contrast of the dark lines drawn across the surface while the metal gray has a horizintal brushed finish.
+The Amber Gold color leaves a pale hue yet complements the contrast of the dark lines drawn across the surface.

 The volume rocker is on the right side along with the microSD card slot.
 The nano-SIM card slot is found on the left side.
 The microUSB port is at the bottom end together with the 3.5mm audio port.